Shulamith/SoleSeller/README.md

 2) cd into node_react_app/frontend and run : npm run start
 3) Go to localhost:3000 in your favorite browser

+This is an application to connect multiselling platforms to provide comparison between seller fees and total earnings.
+As of now the application connects with Etsy and Ebay's functionality is withheld as we wait for them to fix their API.

+The handler.js contains most of the backend logic including all the etsy api calls.
+Upon logging in to your etsy profile, we send you to the inventory, call the getEtsyInventoryFunction and sync that with the database.
+The inventory displays any current items with prices as well as calculates seller fees.

 If running into issues try to clear the memory in your web developer tools

 As our first big project as a team, and not the cleanest of code, there are bound to be some bugs.